>TOPICS

 Compared to the overall Indian average of 60 percent, the literacy rate of Dalit men was just under 50 percent, and of Dalit women less than 30 percent at the beginning of the third millennium.
 Poverty, the hostile atmosphere, lack of motivation and encouragement, and the indifference of teachers in state schools are cited by A. Padmanabhan [who has worked in numerous Dalit organizations] as reasons why he considers separate schools to be indispensable for Dalits.
 26

 Despite all these adverse circumstances, Dalits in some cases still manage to gain higher positions.
-Even though, due to their unstable social position, they often have to do dirty jobs in their new environment.
+Due to their unstable social position, they often have to do dirty jobs in their new environment.
 Society drives them into jobs that no one wants.
 The investigative journalist Rana Ayyub exposed this kind of high-level discrimination in her research on the events in Gujarat in 2002.

 Feminism